Table Of Contents

 Preparing to Lead

-All Life Group Leaders complete the following steps before leading:
+All Life Group Leaders complete the following steps before leading: Become a member of Passion Church QC

 - Complete the Passion Next Steps Classes